 This Sub-fund promotes environmental or social characteristics.
-In addition the Sub-fund has a commitment to invest a minimum of 10% of the Sub-fund's net assets in sustainable investments pursuant to article 2(17) SFDR.
+In addition the Sub-fund has a commitment to invest a minimum of 20% of the Sub-fund's net assets in sustainable investments pursuant to article 2(17) SFDR.
 The Management Company identifies the sustainable investments according to SFDR on the basis of UN SDGs as described in more detail below in the section "Methodologies".

-No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Sub-fund
+No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Subfund.
 The indicators used to measure the attainment of each of the environmental or social characteristic promoted by the Sub-fund are:

-• the absence of investments in securities that are on the exclusion list as result of the application of the exclusion policy.
-The Management Company excludes investment in sectors which deems to be harmful from an SRI/ESG perspective or which do not follow good governance practices.
+- the binding restrictions in the investments in securities that are on the exclusion list as result of the application of the exclusion policy.
+The Management Company restricts investment in sectors which it deems to be harmful from an SRI/ESG perspective or which do not follow good governance practices.
 The Sub-fund complies with an exclusions policy which refers to: i) the production, maintenance, sales and storage of weapons of mass destruction (WMD); and ii) the extractive activities, production and distribution of electricity connected with thermal coal, the energy source among fuels which represents the highest contributor in terms of carbon dioxide emissions; therefore, issuers deriving at least 25% of their revenues from these activities are excluded.
-The exclusion is extended to those issuers in breach of the Principles of the UN Global Compact which include principles relating to human rights, labour conditions, environmental issues and anti-corruption practices; • the weighted average ESG scoring of the portfolio.
+The exclusion is extended to those issuers in breach of the Principles of the UN Global Compact which include principles relating to human rights, labour conditions, environmental issues and anti-corruption practices; - the weighted average ESG score of the portfolio.

-To undertake this ESG criteria analysis, the Management Company will use data provided by external ESG research providers' proprietary models (e.g., MSCI).

-The assessment of the good governance practices is a central pillar of the investment process adopted by the Management Company and it consists on the assurance that the governance of each investee company is based on rules of conduct aligned to international best practices and inspired by the consideration of all stakeholder's interests also by means of a remuneration policy.
+To undertake this ESG criteria analysis, the Management Company will use data provided by external ESG research providers' proprietary models (e.g. MSCI).
+The assessment of the good governance practices is a central pillar of the investment process adoped by the Management Company and it consists on the assurance that the governance of each investee company is based on rules of conduct aligned to international best practices and inspired by the consideration of all stakeholder's interests also by means of a remuneration policy.
 The good governance assessment takes into account sound management structures, employee relations, remuneration of staff and tax compliance.

 In order to guarantee compliance with the strategies adopted to promote environmental and social characteristics, the Management Company relies on external info-providers (MSCI).

-The Management Company's approach includes the adoption of strategies in line with the Principles for Responsible Investing.
+The Management Company's approach includes the adoption of strategies in line with the Principles for Responsible Investing (PRI principles).
 These strategies can be integrated into different steps of the investment process and they are based on exclusion criteria (for Issuers operating in non-socially responsible sectors or exposed to ESG risk) and in the integration of ESG factors into the analysis, selection and composition of managed portfolios with flexible approaches with regards to asset class typology and product investment strategy.
 In accordance with the binding element of the investment strategy adopted for promoting the environmental and social characteristics, the minimum proportion of the investments that meet the ESG criteria (in terms of ESG rating coverage) should be at least 80% of the portfolio (box #1Aligned with E/S characteristics).

-The remaining proportion (20% corresponding to the box #2 Other) of the investments (not included in the investments for promoting environmental or social characteristics or in the classification of sustainable investment) should be limited to:
+The Sub-fund has a minimum commitment to invest 20% of its assets in sustainable investments (box #1A Sustainable).
+The remaining proportion (20% correspondent to the box #2 Other) of the investments (not included in the investments for promoting environmental or social characteristics or in the classification of sustainable investment) should be limited to: